fbalouch/vaccineID/README.md

    - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `vaccine-id-api`.
    - Under **Supported account types**, select **Accounts in this organizational directory only**.
 4. Select **Register** to create the application.
-5. In the app's registration screen, find and note the **Application (client) ID**.
-You use this value in your app's configuration file(s) later.
-6. Select **Save** to save your changes.
-7. In the app's registration screen, click on the **Expose an API**  to the left to open the page where you can declare the parameters to expose this app as an API for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
-The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this API.
+5. In the app's registration screen, click on the **Expose an API** to the left to open the page where you can declare the parameters to expose this app as an API for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
+The first thing that we need to do is to declare a unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this API.
 To declare an resource URI, follow the following steps:
    - Click `Set` next to the **Application ID URI** to generate a URI that is unique for this app.
-   - For this sample, accept the proposed Application ID URI (api://{clientId}) by selecting **Save**.
+   - Accept the proposed Application ID URI (api://{clientId}) by selecting **Save**.
-8. All APIs have to publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code) for the client's to obtain an access token successfully.
-To publish a scope, follow the following steps:
+6. All APIs have to publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code) for the clients to obtain an access token successfully.
+To publish a scope, follow steps:
    - Select **Add a scope** button to open the **Add a scope** screen and enter the values as indicated below:
       - For **Scope name**, use `Patients.Admin`.
       - Select **Admins and users** options for **Who can consent?**